1. The dancing maidens of Jerusalem

 The Talmud goes on to list several joyous events which occurred on the 15th day of the month of Av:

-As long as members of this doomed generation were still alive, G‑d didn’t communicate with Moses.
+As long as members of this doomed generation were still alive, G‑d didn’t communicate with Moses in an affectionate manner.
 As soon as the last of these men died, once again G‑d lovingly communicated with Moses.